albertllousas/implementing-hexagonal-architecture/readme.md

 ## Hexagonal architecture overview

-Hexagonal architecture is an architectural pattern, a way to build an structure your applications in order to obtain testable, loosely-coupled, framework agnostic, domain-centric, easy to evolve and less prone to errors applications.
+Hexagonal architecture is an architectural pattern, a way to build and structure your applications in order to obtain testable, loosely-coupled, framework agnostic, domain-centric, easy to evolve and less prone to errors applications.

 But hexagonal is not a new trend, it has been here for a while, this kind of architecture was invented by [Alistair Cockburn](https://en.wikipedia.org/wiki/Alistair_Cockburn) in an made public in an [article](https://alistair.cockburn.us/hexagonal-architecture/) published in 2005.